vasilakisfil/Introspected-REST/README.md

 ### Linked Data and Semantic Web

+## Outro

 It should be noted this model is not something we conceived in a lab.
 Some [people]() have already tried to implement something similar, probably without really knowing what they were doing.

+You see, the shadow of Roy Fielding is above any API developer: we are afraid to deprecate Roy's REST model and as a result what we are doing is that we take some elements of Roy's model, apply them, and name our API or spec as RESTSful.
+Eventually however, the final result is even worse.
+It doesn't have Roy's key elements for a Markov-chain-like client (we still have offline contracts) yet we have added complexity to our API for little result.

+In this Manifesto we will try to kill Roy's model.
+It gave us great insights but let's be pragmatic: it will never work out.

+Probably Roy won't like that.
+He will either:
+* declare that Introspected REST is a stupid manifesto that has nothing to do with his REST or
+* he will declare the Introspected REST is just yet another REST as he defined it and we never read his dissertation to actually see that we are defining yet another REST style.

+In either case, given that very few has really implemented a Roy-compliant REST API means that Roy himself failed to explain his model correctly.

+We need to be brave enough and move on.

+Introspected REST is an alternative backwards compatible API.
+No breaking changes are needed.